 We are moving from a culture of controlled play to one of letting children explore through free play.
 Parents of children with disability are seeking more opportunities for their child to participate in these play experiences.
 However, most children with disability will need adult guidance or help, so care-givers need to be considered too.

-A research paper from Italy proposes that we should promote greater participation in risky play beginning by involving children with disability in the design process.
-The paper covers the literature on play and the benefits to health and development and the right of all children to participate.
+A research paper from Italy promotes greater participation in risky play.
+The secret is to begin by involving children with disability in the design process.
+The paper covers the literature on play, benefits to health and development, and the right of all children to participate.
 Making the play space “accessible” is necessary but insufficient to make it inclusive.

 The title of the article is, When the risk is worth it: The inclusion of children with disabilities in free risky play.
-It can also be found on ResearchGate.
+It can also be found on ResearchGate and Academia.edu.

 Practical examples by Mary and Sally Jeavons were presented at the 2014 Australian Universal Design Conference.